transloadit/uppy/website/src/docs/tus.md

 ## Options

 **Note**: all options are passed to `tus-js-client` and we document the ones here that we added or changed.
-This means you can also pass functions like [`onBeforeRequest`](https://github.com/tus/tus-js-client/blob/master/docs/api.md#onbeforerequest) and [`onAfterResponse`](https://github.com/tus/tus-js-client/blob/master/docs/api.md#onafterresponse).
+This means you can also pass functions like [`onAfterResponse`](https://github.com/tus/tus-js-client/blob/master/docs/api.md#onafterresponse).

 We recommended taking a look at the [API reference](https://github.com/tus/tus-js-client/blob/master/docs/api.md) from `tus-js-client` to know what is supported.